 - Personal Growth

-While the Foundation’s programmatic areas are broad, the criteria for selection are clearly specified and strictly followed.
+While Dalio Philanthropies’ programmatic areas are broad, the criteria for selection are clearly specified and strictly followed.

 Proposals are initiated internally and vetted by the professional staff and experts who provide their recommendations.
 The Board makes decisions as a committee.
-The Foundation does not accept unsolicited proposals or donation requests, and such solicitations will not be considered by the Board.
+We do not accept unsolicited proposals or donation requests, and such solicitations will not be considered by the Board.